 You’ll get a preapproval, first.
 Then, you’ll go through documenting your income and closing the property deal.
 Final approval comes in the form of your loan package.

 That down payment is due when you close on your loan.
 The lender will give you directions on how to pay it

 Want more info?
 Check out my guide to all things Mortgages!

-4. Hire Your Team
+4. Hire Your Dream Team

-Buying land is a little bit different than a traditional home deal.
+Buying land in Maryland is a little bit different than a traditional home deal.
 It isn’t something you want to navigate by yourself.
 Get the right people on your team to help you cover all the bases.